Bich Minh Nguyen

 - Who is allowed to tell which stories?

 - Lee’s observations about pop culture, hipster culture, what contemporary life is like, feel a little too facile, even occasionally mean-spirited.

 - Plot points occasionally feel too lucky or too convenient (e.g., unlocked doors, compliant librarians).

 - Maybe those facile observations and too convenient coincidences are meant to call attention to the story as a story.

 - The ending is not glib.

 - The ending, building upon the mysteries the Little House books and the Wilders, and on the mysteries of Lee’s family and the mysteries of our larger ideas of home, is nuanced, affecting, and, ultimately, satisfying.

 Do you need to read Little House on the Prairie to enjoy Pioneer Girl?
 Not really.
 Nguyen provides ample context.

 Should you read it anyway?
-Yes.subscribe to Ploughshares?
+Yes.Might we be so bold as to suggest that you subscribe to Ploughshares?